Today (Johnny Hartman album): Reception

-Phyl Garland, music critic for Ebony magazine, welcomed Hartman's return to the recording studio and said, "He sings with a rare ease and intimacy as apparent on the standouts Betcha By Golly Wow and a version of Didn't We that is a tour de force of vocal range."
+Phyl Garland, music critic for Ebony magazine, welcomed Hartman's return to the recording studio and said: "He sings with a rare ease and intimacy as apparent on the standouts Betcha By Golly Wow and a version of Didn't We that is a tour de force of vocal range."

-Billboard chose Today as a four-star Special Merit Pick, and Cash Box selected it as a Pop Pick, saying, Hartman "soars above the background gentility and supercool ambience to project a style that is both original and totally involving."
+Billboard chose Today as a four-star Special Merit Pick, and Cash Box selected it as a Pop Pick, saying that Hartman "soars above the background gentility and supercool ambience to project a style that is both original and totally involving."

-Village Voice reviewer Victor Stein wrote, "Hartman's voice, for me, is the finest of any male singer's.
+Village Voice reviewer Victor Stein wrote: "Hartman's voice, for me, is the finest of any male singer's.
 It's a rich baritone, to be compared to such things as port wine and the mists of a summer night.
 Yet, for all its richness, it is lean, objective, with no sentimentality clinging to its edges."
-He mentions "Betcha By Golly, Wow," saying, "This is a bubble-gum tune, and by treating it as such, Hartman raises it to the level of a tender jazz ballad."
+He mentions "Betcha By Golly, Wow", saying: "This is a bubble-gum tune, and by treating it as such, Hartman raises it to the level of a tender jazz ballad."

-More recently, however, Stephen Thomas Erlewine at AllMusic gave the album low marks, saying, "Today, Johnny Hartman's first record for Perception, was a new beginning of sorts.
+More recently, however, Stephen Thomas Erlewine at AllMusic gave the album low marks, saying: "Today, Johnny Hartman's first record for Perception, was a new beginning of sorts.
 It just wasn't a very good beginning."
 Erlewine claims that the songs, though good, don't lend themselves to Hartman's vocal style, and he criticizes the production on the album.
 "There are moments on Today that work," he concludes, "but by and large this is a missed opportunity.